s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 ***Abilities.*** Hssiss have a potent, venomous bite filled or powered by the Dark Side.
 Hssiss also have the ability to conceal themselves and become invisible, possibly doing so through the Force.

 ***Origins.*** Hssiss originated as savage reptilian predators on Ambria, and were one of the few creatures to survive the planet's destruction.
 They lived in and near Lake Natth, where Jedi Master Thon had imprisoned the dark side energies that had plagued the planet for millennia.
-The dark spirits then began to possess the creatures, turning them into something much fouler—it is said that these "dark side dragons" aided those who used the dark side of the Force.
+The dark spirits then began to possess the creatures, turning them into something much foulerâ€”it is said that these "dark side dragons" aided those who used the dark side of the Force.
 Eventually, Great Bogga began to use them as body guards and pitted them against those who had failed him.
 When he realized how effective and vicious they were, he had them transported off-world and sold in bulk.
 Soon, Hssiss could be found all over the galaxy, especially on worlds where the dark side was strong, including Korriban, Mimban and Vjun.

 \columnbreak